 One of the camp sites on the West Branch of the Penobscot.
 They were clearings cut out of the dense forest allowing easy egress from the river.
 A couple of tables, fire pit, somewhere to tie the tarp etc.

 Little did we realize what we were experiencing here.
 This was our first ever paddle on a sit on top.
 Nicky is on Megunticook Lake in Maine in 1995.
-For many involved in kayaking this was to be the future.
+For many involved in kayaking this was to be the future and the sit on top has changed the face of paddlesport for many people.